SOC Code (Standard Occupational Classification)

 - Verify the going rate against the proposed salary.

-- If multiple codes could apply, choose the one that most accurately reflects the day-to-day duties — not just the job title.
+- If multiple codes could apply, pick the one that best reflects the day-to-day duties, not just the job title.

-The match should be based on job duties, not the title given to the role.
-A "Senior Associate" at a consulting firm might map to a strategy or IT code depending on what they actually do.
+What matters is what you actually do day-to-day, not what your contract calls the role.
+A "Senior Associate" at a consulting firm might map to a strategy code or an IT code depending on their real duties.

 SOC 2010 vs SOC 2020